Diego Willis

-Diego Armando Willis Orozco (born May 11, 1999) is a Mexican professional basketball player for the Rayos de Hermosillo of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+Diego Armando Willis Orozco (born May 11, 1999) is a Mexican professional basketball player for the Astros de Jalisco of the CIBACOPA.
 He played college basketball for the NJIT Highlanders and the Stephen F. Austin Lumberjacks.
 He has played for the Mexico men's national basketball team.

 Youth career

 Due to an impressive performance at the "200 mil Estudiantes por México" youth tournament, Willis received a scholarship to play at the Canarias Basketball Academy in Spain in 2014.
 He averaged 18.2 points and 4.6 rebounds per game in his final year.
 He signed a National Letter of Intent to go to NJIT.

 College career

 As a junior, Willis averaged 5.9 points and 3.3 rebounds per game.
 Following the season, he transferred to Stephen F. Austin.

 Professional career

 Willis joined the Libertadores de Querétaro of the Mexican Liga Nacional de Baloncesto Profesional (LNBP) after coming out of college.
 He made his professional debut in a 93–80 loss to the Fuerza Regia de Monterrey on July 22.
 Willis was named the 2022 Rookie of the Year.

 As a member of the Rayos de Hermosillo, Willis was named a CIBACOPA All-Star in 2024.